jhund/filterrific/index.md

 It comes with the following features:

 * Let your app's users search, filter and sort lists of ActiveRecord objects.
-* Add as many filters as you want.
 * Persist filter settings in the HTTP session or DB (for saved searches).
 * Integrates with pagination.
 * Filters can be reset to default settings.